BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 And ideally without throwing things (by which I mean not exceptions but physical objects, out of frustration).

-I started doing large quantities of internet searches and became more engaged with the Gradle docs.
-The process required multiple dedicated days, and a lot of self-reasurance that it was OK to just take my time and keep poking at it.
+Through internet searches I became more engaged with the Gradle docs.
+The process required multiple dedicated days (on top of the attempts I had made in the past), along with a lot of self-reasurance that it was OK to just take my time and keep poking at it.

-With patience and perserverance, Gradle slowly began to give up its mysteries.
+With patience and perserverance, Gradle slowly began giving up its mysteries.
 At the same time, I started understanding why it had been so baffling to me and why treating Gradle as an exercise in configuration just doesn't work.
 You can't go at it with a quick-and-dirty attitude, and that's what had stymied me.
 This is the problem I had with Gradle:

 > ***To do anything you have to know everything***

-Yes, it's hypothetically possible to create a simple `build.gradle` for a basic build.
+Yes, it's hypothetically possible to create a simple `build.gradle` file for a basic build.
 But usually by the time you get to the point of *needing* a Gradle build, your problem is complicated enough that you must do more.
 And it turns out that "doing more" translates to "knowing everything."
 Once you get past the simple things you fall off a cliff.

 Think of the grappling shoes in the very first episode of *Rick and Morty*.
 Rick explains that the shoes allow you to walk on vertical surfaces, so Morty puts